 What action can you take?

-Whilst this new base rate is lower than the one before the pandemic began, which was 0.75%, the rates are expected to climb again in the future.
+This new base rate is lower than the one before the pandemic began, which was 0.75%.
+However, the rates are expected to climb again in the future.
 In fact, during the vote, four members of the Monetary Policy Committee voted to increase the rate to 0.75%.
-As this committee discusses the base rate eight times each year – with the next review to be held on 17th March – it’s best to be prepared for further increases.
+This committee discusses the base rate eight times each year — with the next review to be held on 17th March.
+Therefore, it’s best to be prepared for further increases.

-Therefore, if you have a mortgage with a fixed rate that’s reaching the end of its term, begin your search for a new deal before the rates climb any higher.
-If you pay a variable rate for your property in Bexleyheath, it’s worth considering the switch to a fixed-rate deal to keep your repayments as low as possible.
+Do you have a mortgage with a fixed rate that’s reaching the end of its term?
+Then begin your search for a new deal before the rates climb any higher.
+If you pay a variable rate for your property in Bexleyheath, it’s worth considering the switch to a fixed-rate deal.
+This will help to keep your repayments as low as possible.

 Speak with your mortgage broker

-Get in touch with your mortgage broker in Kent, London or Edinburgh to discuss your current mortgage deal and the alternatives available for you.
-They can search for the most competitive arrangement to suit your needs and circumstances, taking into account any early repayment charge you may be liable for with a remortgage.
+Contact your mortgage broker in Kent, London or Edinburgh to discuss your current mortgage deal and the alternatives available.
+They can search for the most competitive arrangement to suit your needs and circumstances.
+This will take into account any early repayment charge you may be liable for with a remortgage.
 It’s best to act sooner rather than later to secure a new deal before either your lender increases their SVR or lenders across the board react to this new increase and begin raising their rates.
 If you’re a first-time buyer, try to secure your first mortgage while you can still benefit from competitive mortgage deals.